No Products in the Cart

 *What is the average American woman’s risk of being diagnosed with breast cancer at different ages?

-Many women are more interested in the risk of being diagnosed with breast cancer at specific ages or over specific time periods than in the risk of being diagnosed at some point during their lifetime.
+Many women are more concerned in the risk of being diagnosed with breast cancer at specific ages or over specific time periods.
 Estimates by decade of life are also less affected by changes in incidence and mortality rates than longer-term estimates.
 The risk a woman will be diagnosed with breast cancer during the next 10 years, starting at the following ages, is as follows:

 • Age 30 . . . . . .
 0.44 percent (or 1 in 227)